What happens when you can’t pay your bills? Take a deep breath and then follow these steps.

 By paying your bills in order of importance, you will make sure your needs are met first, which is most important.

 Chance are you hated this situation and want to do what you can to prevent it from happening again.
 This means you need a plan.
-And, by plan, I mean — You Need A Budget.
-Not just a random piece of paper with a list of bills, but an actual planned and written budget.
+And, by plan, I mean — you need a budget.
+Not just a random piece of paper with a list of bills, but a true written budget.
+Your budget will account for every penny you make and you will give it a job.

-Hopefully, these tips will help you get back on track with your finances.
+Following these tips will not only get the important bills paid, but get you back on track to ensure it doesn’t happen again.
 Remember that not getting your bills paid is not the worst thing that can happen to you.
 Sure, it feels like it in that moment, but in all honesty, there are worse things that could happen to you.

 Know that you are not alone and that you can definitely take the necessary steps to prevent it from happening again.
 With these ideas you can gain control of your finances.